LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

   - Link to your deployed website
   - Link and reference to your vulnerability report (should be a separate file in your repo)
   - Name of Contributors

+- Tests
+	- Test all getter/setters
+	- Test all methods that live in your services that implement your interface
+	- You do not have to test identity API or the identity DB.

 ### Submit